floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 type Unit = Effect<never, never, void>;

 // can think of being like
-const unit = (): void => {}
+const unit = () => {}
 ```

 notes:
 The unit effect is the most basic Effect type.
 It describes a program that has requirements of type never, meaning it does not have any dependencies.
-It has a error also of type never, meaning it will never error, and it has a value of type void, meaning it does not return anything meaningful.
+It has a error also of type never, meaning it will never error, and it has a value of type void, meaning it does not return any value.

 ---